 “No time for that.
-As well as the play, Jack and I have been getting ready for the new band’s debut in April.
-We are opening for a famous rock and roll band at the hydroplane course.”
+As well as the play, Jack and I have been getting ready for our band’s debut in April.
+We are opening for a famous rock and roll band at the Hydroplane Stadium.”

 “We’re just the opening band.
 It’s a rough crowd.
-They’d be smoking and leaving a mess at a formal concert hall.”
+They’d smoke and leave a mess at a formal concert hall.”

 “Well, someday you’ll play Carnegie Hall.”